thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 ### OpenAPI and Schema generation

 The kit uses [express-oas-generator](https://www.npmjs.com/package/express-oas-generator) middlewares that generates the OpenAPI documentation into the `swagger.json` and `swagger_v3.json` files.
-If you'd like to generate a schema
+If you'd like to generate a schema, run `npm run generate:schema` that will place a `schema.ts` file under the `src/interfaces` folder.